-Manchester, aka Capital of the North has mastered industrial decay, bombing (in WWII and by the IRA) to shift into a confident and very cosmopolitan city.
+Manchester, aka Capital of the North, has mastered industrial decay to shift into a confident and very cosmopolitan city.

 I remember very well my first trip to Manchester.
 My son and I cycled to Manchester, leaving Liverpool in the early morning.
 Our stay at the Luther King House turned out to be a pleasant one.
-Notwithstanding a dreadful mistake by England goalie Robert Green costing England a victory in their opening game at the World Cub 2010.
+In spite of a dreadful mistake by England goalie Robert Green.
+This mistake cost England a victory in its opening game at the World Cub 2010.
 We watched the match in the lounge.
-The local residents were not happy.
+The residents were not happy.

-To be honest though, we have never dined at the curry mile.
-If we took a curry it was in the Northern Quarter at the Indian cafe where you can eat rice and three curries for a bargain price called This & That.
+To be honest, though, we have never dined at the curry mile.
+If we took a curry, it was in the Northern Quarter at the Indian cafe called This & That.
+We could eat rice and three curries for a bargain price there.

-Two years later our son moved to Manchester.
-We have visited it several times over the past few years and have come to love this city and its beautiful surrounding countryside.
+Two years later, our son moved to Manchester.
+We visited Manchester several times over the past few years.
+We came to love this city and its beautiful surrounding countryside.

 Manchester Interesting Facts